AlphaNecron/Void/readme.md

   - Album / Bulk upload

 ### Credits
-  - Most of source code and API from `diced/zipline`
+  - Source code and API from `diced/zipline`
   - Logo and favicon from `icons8`